neu-se/CS4530-CS5500-Spring-2021/tutorials/weekx-promises-with-react.md

                q: searchTerm
             }
          })
-7. Make a similar change for getting comments.
+7. Make a similar change in Comments.tsx.

 # Generating Your Own API Key